schorschii/OCO-Server/docs/WebApplication.md

 ```
 🌴 Yes, we can UTF8! 🌈
 ```
-You can also insert some useful links (the MOTD is intentionally not HTML escaped).
+You can also insert some useful links:
 ```
 WARNING: This device may contain Internet
 <br><a href="/phpmyadmin" target="_blank">phpMyAdmin</a> ‧ <a href="https://bongo.cat/" target="_blank">BongoCat</a>